MoreloNetwork/blockchain-explorer/README.md

-# Morelo Onion Blockchain Explorer
+# morelo Onion Blockchain Explorer

-Currently available Morelo blockchain explorers have several limitations which are of special importance to privacy-oriented users:
+Currently available morelo blockchain explorers have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,